emit-sds/SpecTf/cloud/datasets/README.md

 This directory contains dataset-related files.

-The ML-ready dataset of TOA reflectance spectra and labels are available on Zenodo:
+The ML-ready dataset of TOA reflectance spectra, labels, and metadata are available on Zenodo:

-[TBD]
+> Lee, J., Kiper, M., Thompson, D. R., & Brodrick, P. (2025).
+Dataset for "Spectroscopic Transformer for Improved EMIT Cloud Masks" [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.14607938

+For usage examples, the HDF5 files should be downloaded and saved in this directory.
+The CSV files are identical.

 The `test_fids.csv` and `train_fids.csv` define the train-test split by scene.
 Ensuring that scenes don't contribute spectra to both datasets ensures that overfitting is prevented, as spectra from adjacent pixels can be very similar.